What to Do When Someone Dies in District of Columbia

 Where to Order

 Death certificates in District of Columbia are issued by the DC Department of Health, Vital Records Division.
 Your funeral home will typically order the initial copies for you as part of their services.
+Learn about what funeral homes charge and your rights under the FTC Funeral Rule.

 Visit DC Department of Health, Vital Records DivisionFiling Deadline

 In District of Columbia, a death must be registered within 5 days.
 The funeral home or attending physician typically handles the filing.
+Use our deadline tracker to see all critical filing deadlines.

 Probate in District of Columbia